influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/event_handlers/post.md

 KAPACITOR_HTTPPOST_0_HEADERS_Example2 = "header2"
 ```

-### Configuring and using multiple httppost endpoints
+### Configuring and using multiple HTTP POST endpoints
 The `kapacitor.conf` supports multiple `[[httppost]]` sections.
 The [`endpoint`](#endpoint) configuration option of each acts as a unique identifier for that specific configuration.
 To use a specific `[[httppost]]` configuration with the Post alert handler,